Growth may come with opportunity, but it also invariably comes with growing pains.

 - Toll Group

-How Shopify can help: The Shopify Fulfillment Network
+The Shopify Fulfillment Network

 The Shopify Fulfillment Network can pick, pack and ship orders for you, so you can spend more time managing your business.
+Shopify will deliver 98% of your orders on time, in three days or less.
+Merchants also get the Shop Promise badge on their checkout page, which shows customers exactly when they’ll get their package.

-But it’s not just about error reduction—it’s also about cost savings.
-Calli explains that unlike other 3PLs—which often have complex pricing plans—SFN’s pricing is all inclusive.
+Unlike other 3PLs—which often have complex pricing plans—SFN’s pricing is all inclusive.
 There’s just one fee for all your storage, fulfillment and returns, and you don’t pay for any storage on fees for items sold within six months.

 For merchants like The Dad Hoodie, relying on SFN for shipping and fulfillment has made a big difference to its bottom line.